yiisoft/yii-core/ROADMAP.md

 ## Extensions

-- [ ] Make sure all official extensions have releases for 3.0.0.
 - [ ] Remove all widgets that doing things that could be done simpler via plain HTML.

 ## Questionable